gabyang/t-smartcity/README.md

 - **Insights Snapshot**: Provides real-time updates on evolving datasets.
 - **Geospatial Visualization**: Displays land use, meteorological, and spatial relationships through interactive maps.
 - **Comparative Analysis**: Facilitates benchmarking by comparing datasets across countries for case studies.
-- **Synthetic Data Generation**: Simulates scenarios for planning and decision-making.
+- **Synthetic Data Generation**: Simulates scenarios for planning and decision-making by generating files that can be used for various purposes.

----

 ---